rur/Binder-JS/README.md

 As the process progresses, the context needs to be transformed at every stage.
 Responsibility for this lies with filter functions which get called before any rules get checked.
 Filters are registered on the parser and every filter get called in the order they were add at the beginning of _every_ scan.
 It has the opportunity to add data to the context object before the predicate functions get called.
 It can also return a promise if it's work is async.

-Here is an example of the filter that loads info about a file before any parser read it.
-This info is typically used by predicates to test if a particular parse handler is applicable.
+Here is an example of the filter that loads info about a file before any parser handles it.
+This info is typically used by predicates to test if a particular parse rule is applicable.

 	var reader = binder.create('my-fs-reader');